YottaDB/YDBDoc/ProgrammersGuide/langfeat.rst

 Intrinsic Special Variables
 ----------------------------

 M Intrinsic Special Variables start with a single dollar sign ($).
 YottaDB provides such variables for program examination.
 In some cases, the Intrinsic Special Variables may be SET to modify the corresponding part of the environment.
-For information, see `Chapter 8: “Intrinsic Special Variables” <./isv.html>`_.
+For information, see `Chapter 8: "Intrinsic Special Variables" <./isv.html>`_.

 -------------------------
 Routines